moabualruz/ricecoder/crates/ricecoder-sessions/README.md

 **Purpose**: Comprehensive session management and conversation handling for RiceCoder with persistence, sharing, and background processing

+## DDD Layer

+**Application** - Manages session lifecycle and conversation state as an application service.

 ## Overview

 `ricecoder-sessions` provides comprehensive session management functionality that was extracted from the TUI during the architectural refactoring.
 This crate handles all session-related business logic independently of the user interface.